Administrative Law or Judicial Review

 Stephen also has a successful appellate practice where he is regularly instructed to appear in the Court of Appeal, which often involves appeals against wrongful convictions for murder and other serious offences.
 As part of Stephen’s appellate practice he has appeared in a number of cases that have resulted in the convictions being overturned, including miscarriages of justice that occurred over 20 years ago.

-As well as his work in criminal law matters, Stephen has practiced in many areas of the civil law, including regulatory tribunals, human rights, prison law, inquests, banking law, commercial law and extradition.
+As well as his work in criminal law matters, Stephen has practiced in many areas of the civil law, including regulatory tribunals, human rights, prison law, inquests, commercial law and extradition.
 Stephen litigates public law matters and human rights violations by way of judicial review and in civil claims.
 In the context of judicial review proceedings, Stephen has successfully appeared at all levels in the jurisdiction.
 Stephen was instructed to represent Fine Point Films and journalist, Trevor Birney, in a judicial review challenge arising from the arrest of the high profile journalist in connection with the documentary ’No Stone Unturned’.
 Winning this case was a significant victory in terms of protecting the freedom of the press and it was publicly supported by a number of celebrities from all over the world and it was also openly supported by several members of parliament.

 In common with other barristers at the Bar, Stephen is instructed on the basis of a cab rank rule, in that he represents all members of the public, regardless of religious beliefs, political views or sexual orientation.